funktionale-programmierung/bob2015/2024/dedden.md

 ---
 layout: talk
 active: bob2024
-title: Hands on Introduction to the Copilot Runtime Verification Language
+title: Runtime Verification with the Copilot Language, A Hands on Introduction
 speaker: Frank Dedden
 portrait:
 time: 10:05–11:35